 - Reversible crochet shawl pattern

-By the end of this CAL, you would have mastered the following:
+By the time you are finished with your scarf, you would have mastered the following:

 - A new technique, the intersia crochet technigue.